KaiGuo-Vision/MultiscaleInterpolation/README.md

-# MultiscaleInterpolation
+Multiscale Semilocal Interpolation With Antialiasing

-Code of multi-scale semi-local image interpolation algorithm described in "Multiscale Semilocal Interpolation With Antialiasing, K. Guo, X. Yang, H. Zha, W. Lin and S. Yu, IEEE Trans. on Image Processing, 2012".
+This is a code (new implementation) of the algorithm described in "Multiscale Semilocal Interpolation With Antialiasing, K. Guo, X. Yang, H. Zha, W. Lin and S. Yu, IEEE Trans.
+Image Processing, 2012".
+If you use this code for academic purposes, please consider citing:

+@injournal{TIP2012,
+  	title={Multiscale Semilocal Interpolation With Antialiasing}, author={Kai Guo, Xiaokang Yang, Hongyuan Zha, Weiyao Lin and Songyu Yu}, booktitle={IEEE Transactions on Image Processing}, year={2012}
+}

+Multiscale semilocal interpolation demo:
+  - Run the code 'demo.m', it calls multiscale semilocal interpolation algorithm "MSI_factor2" and generates interpolation output.
+  - This demo also includes the comparison with other state-of-the-art interpolation algorithms:
+     * bicubicInter4: Bicubic interpolation.
+"Cubic convolution interpolation for digital image processing", R. Keys, IEEE Trans.
+Acoustics, Speech, and Signal Processing, 1981.
+     * inediInterpolation: X. Li and M. T. Orchard, “New edge-directed interpolation,” IEEE Trans.
+Image Processing, vol. 10, no. 10, pp. 1521–1527, Oct.
+2001.
+     * esintpInterpolation: L. Zhang and X. Wu, “An edge-guided image interpolation algorithm via directional filtering and data fusion,” IEEE Trans.
+Image Processing, vol. 15, no. 8, pp. 2226–2238, Aug.
+2006.
+     * AIinterpolation: X. Zhang and X. Wu, “Image interpolation by adaptive 2-D autoregressive modeling and soft-decision estimation,” IEEE Trans.
+Image Processing, vol. 17, no. 6, pp. 887–896, Jun.
+2008.

+Multiscale semilocal interpolation on any image:
+  - Run the function "interp_output = MSI_factor2(LR_input)".